gijswijs/gijswijs.github.io/_src/posts/payment-splitting-in-lightning-network.md

 ## Summary

 So that's MPP for you.
-Only Base MPP is a real thing, and maybe Link MPP is too and I just don't know about it.
-OG AMP has never come to fruition, but High AMP might once PTLCs become a thing.
-Meanwhile PSS is like Link MPP on steroids and it has a completely *not* battle tested plugin that shows it can work.
+Only Base MPP is widely supported and OG AMP is supported by LND since [v0.13.0][lnd].
+Maybe Link MPP is supported and I just don't know about it, because covertness is in the nature of Link MPP.
+High AMP might come to fruition once PTLCs become a thing.
+Meanwhile PSS is like Link MPP on steroids and it has a completely *not* battle tested plugin that shows it could work.

+Update: In an earlier version of this post I stated that OG AMP is not supported, but that is not true.
+[LND][lnd] does support it.
+The text now reflects that fact. h/t [David A. Harding][dtrt]

 [ln-post]: /post/how-do-payments-in-lightning-network-work/ "How do payments in Lightning Network work?"
 [optech]: https://bitcoinops.org/en/topics/multipath-payments/ "Bitcoin Optech: Multipath payments"